 Summary: Buying loose diamonds can be a financially beneficial, fun, rewarding experience when caution and common sense is applied.

-The telegraph wrote a rather interesting article written, which is a tad parallel to the this post about Buying a diamond and pay for your holiday while on holiday.
+The telegraph wrote a rather interesting article written, which is a tad parallel to this post about Buying a diamond and paying for your holiday while on holiday.